 Why are we talking about Jesus’ crucifixion this week?

-First of all, there’s the post-election shock in the USA to be dealt with (whether the result be happiness or sadness).
-Or walk through just about any store at the local mall or drop by the Home Depot and you can clearly see that we’re running out of time to get a truly great pre-Christmas shopping season bargain.
-The idea of waiting until Black Friday is so 20th century!
-The crucifixion can wait until Eastertime, can’t it?
+Walk through just about any store at the local mall (yes, some folks apparently still do that in our online age) or drop by Costco and you can clearly see that we’re running out of time to get a truly great pre-Christmas shopping season bargain.
+The idea of waiting until the actual Black Friday is so 20th century!
+There are Hallmark Christmas movies to watch, and I suppose we could give a little time out to observe Thanksgiving (Canadians wisely do that in October, by the way).
+The crucifixion can wait until Easter, can’t it?

 Where are our priorities people?

-Of course, it does make sense to note that this is the final Sunday in the Christian calendar and that this completes Year C in the three-year cycle (we start over with Year A and Advent next week).
+I need to note this coming Sunday is the final one in the Christian calendar, which completes Year C in the three-year cycle (we start over with Year A and Advent on December 1).
 But who among us really organizes our life–our spiritual life anyway–according to the Christian calendar and the Revised Common Lectionary?

 Still, maybe it’s not a bad thing at all before we leap into a “sweet little baby Jesus in the manger” mood that we stop and take a look at the bigger picture, how God’s forest will eventually turn out once all the trees have grown to maturity.